The three-quark static potential in perturbation theory: The three-body part of the static potential at NNLO

 \item The non-Abelian diagrams shown in Fig.~\ref{fig:zerocoulomb} also vanish.
 Diagram a) has a vanishing colour factor between singlet-singlet and decuplet-decuplet initial-final states and, in Coulomb gauge, a vanishing amplitude as well.
 The dashed blob in diagram b) is a loop of gluons or fermions.
 Lorentz invariance dictates that its Lorentz tensor structure has to be composed by combinations of a metric tensor $g^{\mu\nu}$ and the external momenta $q^\lambda_i$.
 Since the sources are static, this guarantees that the Lorentz structure is proportional to at least one power of $q^0_i$.
 By means of the usual argument, in the $T_W \to \infty$ limit, $q^0_i$ gets multiplied by $\delta(q^0_i)$ and vanishes.
 Finally, also diagrams c) and d) vanish because they involve non-Abelian vertices with longitudinal gluons only.

 \item We are then left with diagrams of the type shown in Fig.~\ref{fig:3quarkg6}: in Coulomb gauge, these are the only ones contributing to the three-body interaction. \end{enumerate}

 We now proceed to the evaluation of the diagrams of Fig.~\ref{fig:3quarkg6}.
 There are six different diagrams of each type a) and b): for each source line there are two diagrams where this line couples to two gluons (like the bottom line in Fig \ref{fig:3quarkg6}).
-These two diagrams are symmetric with respect to a permutation of the other two lines.
+These two diagrams are symmetric with respect to a permutation of the other two lines, but the independent topologies are just the two shown in Fig.~\ref{fig:3quarkg6}.
 We call $\mathcal{H}^a_{\mathcal{C}}$ and $\mathcal{H}^b_{\mathcal{C}}$ the momentum-space amplitudes of the diagrams in Fig.~\ref{fig:3quarkg6} a) and b) respectively and $\mathcal{H}_{\mathcal{C}} = \mathcal{H}^a_{\mathcal{C}} + \mathcal{H}^b_{\mathcal{C}}$.